Toronto's Bike Share system has grown substantially over the past

 of expansion and uptake.
 We'll hopefully update this page as more

-data is released into late 2023 and beyond!
+data is released into 2025 and beyond!

 The data presented on this page are sourced from the City of Toronto's Open Data Portal.
 The data from 2017 onward denote the duration of each trip.
 We